Generalised Geometric Phase: Summary

 The notion of null phase curve is defined for the generalised geometric phase, and it is found that any two states in the Hilbert space of the system are always connected by a null phase curve.
 We further find that the generalised relative phase, between any two states is expressible as a line integral of the generalised connection over the null phase curve connecting the two states.
 These null phase curves play a crucial role in ensuring that the generalised geometric phase is always expressible as a closed loop integral of the generalised connection, clearly showing that it is the (an)holonomy of the generalised connection.

-It is well known that the usual geometric phase in the case of cyclic evolution arises as a global phase acquired by the quantum state at the end of the evolution cycle.
-We show that the proposed geometric phase can also manifestation in a similar fashion in a general quantum system, in particular, in scenarios wherein the usual geometric phase is not defined.
+It is well known that the usual geometric phase in the case of cyclic evolution manifests as a global phase acquired by the quantum state at the end of the evolution cycle.
+Here we find that the proposed geometric phase can also manifest in a similar fashion in a general quantum system, in particular, in scenarios wherein the usual geometric phase is not defined.
 It is found that the generalised geometric phase has several other manifestations in various problems of quantum mechanics.
-In case of a general quantum system subjected to a time dependent perturbation, it is found that the survival amplitude of any state comprises of a contribution due the generalised geometric phase.
 In the framework of time independent perturbation theory, it is observed that the generalised geometric phase contributes to the shift in the energy level due to the external perturbation.
-Interestingly in the scattering theory, the proposed geometric phase is also found to non-trivially contribute to the forward scattering amplitude and to the total scattering cross section.
+Interestingly in the scattering theory, the proposed geometric phase is found to non-trivially contribute to the forward scattering amplitude and to the total scattering cross section.

 With this work, one sees that the occurrence and the notion of the geometric phase is much broader than it is currently understood, and was envisaged by its founders.
-It is hoped that this generalisation would shed light to hitherto unclear aspects of the relationship of classical mechanics and quantum mechanics.
+It is well known that the geometric phase owes its existence to the symplectic structure of quantum ray space \cite{vyas2023}, and so it is hoped that this generalisation would help shed some more light on the relationship of classical mechanics and quantum mechanics.